-\textbf{Semantic Code Knowledge Extraction.} AST is criticized for its prone to the long-term dependency problem.
+\textbf{Semantic Code Knowledge Extraction.} AST is criticized for its prone to long-term dependency problems.
 Also, simply employing AST potential weakens the capability to capture real and complex semantics~\cite {zhang2019novel}.
-Thus, we further maneuver Semantic Code Knowledge Extraction to enhance the basic code knowledge with additional semantic information.
-During this process, we extract three types of semantic code knowledge, as follows:
+Thus, we extract three types of semantic code knowledge to enhance the basic code knowledge, as follows: